 I scrambled to go brush my teeth.

 “OK!”
 Louanna called as she went to open the door.
 “Sorry—we’re running a few minutes behind.
 Can you give us 10 minutes?”

 “Now it’s past checkout time!” the lady yelled.

 “It’s past checkout time!”

-In the bitty bathroom I tore off my jammies and threw on some clothes, and then we chucked our stuff in our bags, which were oversized duffel bags.
+In the bitty bathroom I tore off my pajamas and threw on some clothes, and then we chucked our stuff in our bags, which were oversized duffel bags.

 No wheels.
 No backpack straps.
 Just short handles for carrying each monstrously heavy bag in your hands.
-Those bags were cumbersome as hell, and it was no easy task lugging them around.
+Those bags were cumbersome as fuck, and it was no easy task dragging them around.

 “It’s past checkout time!”
 The lady was yelling.
 “It’s five past 10!”

 We hauled our bags out of our room….